 - Online employee training and tracking

-- Populate employee information easily into all programs
+- Enter once and populate employee information easily into all programs

-- Identical program formatting for an easy learning curve
+- Identical formatting between programs allows for an easy learning curve

-- An easy to follow step-by-step action plan to implement the program
+- Easy to follow step-by-step Compliance Guides to implement the program

-- Industry-leading customer service with a dedicated team of Pharmacy Compliance Specialists as your primary contacts
+- Industry-leading customer service with a dedicated Pharmacy Compliance Specialist as your primary contact

 ComplianceTrack is designed to make compliance/credentialing, risk management and government audits easier, less costly, and much more efficient.